cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 example applications provided, is to download either the CDAP Standalone Virtual Machine or use the Docker image.

+If you have a development environment already setup, the zip file is your easiest solution.

+If you don't have a development environment, the Virtual Machine offers a pre-configured environment with CDAP pre-installed and that automatically starts applications so that you can be productive immediately.

+The Docker image is intended for those developing on Linux.

 Binary Zip File
 ---------------
 The **zip file** is available on the Downloads section of the Cask Website at `<http://cask.co/downloads>`__.